ragneschoyen/Final-Project-SET/README.md

 ```

 ## Usage
 When you start the game, a Pygame window will open.
 The window will display 12 cards, you use your keyboard to input the number corresponding to the 3 cards you think is a SET.
 You will also see a timer counting down from 30, when the time is up, and you did not find a SET, you will see if the computer found one, if it did the coumputer gets a point and a new round starts.
 If you find a SET, before the time is up, you get a point and a new round starts.
 If there are no SETs on the table, the top three cards gets replaced, and the timer starts over.
+Each time a set is found either by the player or the computer, the set is replaced with 3 new cards.
 This goes on for 15 rounds, and then it is game over, and the winner of the game is displayed.

 ## Contributing
 1. Fork the repository.